Mandalay and Yangon, Myanmar

 May 29 and June 1, 2018

 Jo and I stopped by Mahagandhayon Monastery in Amarapura, former royal capital, to watch monks line up for lunch.
 The experience was strangely calming.
 At 10:30 AM, the novices were being served what would be their last meal of the day.
 Hundreds, if not a thousand, of young monks, some still children, bearing black bowls formed snaking lines under tall tamarind trees in utter silence.
 They were mostly oblivious to the handful of tourists like me at the sidewalk taking their photos.

 Though the monastery accepted donations from visitors, it was not required nor was there an entrance fee.
-Far from being touristified tradition, the open house was a gracious invitation to foreigners to witness a slice of monastery life.
-The novice monks were a sight to behold: bald and barefoot, garbed in velvet (children in white) robes, solemnly awaiting their turn to receive food in aluminum bowls.
-What could be the thoughts running in their minds and emotions stirring in their souls?
-Or perhaps the purpose was to empty those thoughts and feelings.
+Far from being touristified tradition, the open house was a gracious invitation to foreigners to witness a slice of monastic life.
+The novice monks were a sight to behold: bald and barefoot, robed in velvet (children in white), solemnly awaiting their turn to receive food in aluminum bowls.
+What could be the thoughts running in their minds, the emotions stirring in their souls?
+Hunger perhaps?
+Or was the purpose to empty those thoughts and feelings?

 These young monks had been up since around 4 AM and had already attended classes in the ancient language of Theravada Buddhism.
-Peeking through windows, we watched them partaking of their meal and in ritualistic silence.
+Peeking through windows, we watched them partaking of their meal in ritualistic silence.
 This strict ritual was their daily schedule.
 For more than a century, the monastery had been a Dhamma school offering religious education that took close to a decade to complete.
+How ironic, though, that Jo got wind of this monastery in Instagram.
+Social media brought us to the place where social interaction was kept to a minimum.